GrowthDeFi/growthdefi-v1-core/README.md

   libraries organized as modules each abstracting a specific functionality.
   These are compile-time libraries with internal functions, they do not serve the purpose of organizing the code into runtime (public) libraries.
-As Solidity libraries usually work, the code is assumed to execute via delegate calls in the context of the caller contract.
+As Solidity libraries usually work, the code is assumed to execute in the context of the caller contract.
 * [/contracts/network/](contracts/network).
 In this folder we have a simple and helpful library to declare static properties such as the current network (mainnet, ropsten, etc), well-known useful contract addresses for each